 - prevents applicants, registrants, trademark owners, and others from filing a document or fee with the Trademark Office

 Deadlines eligible for relief.
 The Director of the USPTO has determined that the coronavirus emergency has directly impacted the rights of individuals, companies, and law firms doing business before the Office.
 It has also recognized that the virus has caused disruptions to businesses as well as law firms who represent clients in trademark matters.
-Accordingly, a person who is unable to meet a trademark deadline due to COVID-19 may be eligible for waiver of certain due dates for:
+According to a Chicago medical malpractice lawyer, a person who is unable to meet a trademark deadline due to COVID-19 may be eligible for waiver of certain due dates for:

 - responses to office actions;